Sdrasai/Simple-Flash-Loan/README.md

 ## step by step from my view

 1- This is my first try for testing a flash loan of Aave platform using Solidity language.
-I was doing it by reading QuickNode guides about how to make a Flash Loan using Aave, this is the link: https://www.quicknode.com/guides/defi/lending-protocols/how-to-make-a-flash-loan-using-aave
+I was doing it by reading QuickNode guides about how to make a Flash Loan using Aave in this link: https://www.quicknode.com/guides/defi/lending-protocols/how-to-make-a-flash-loan-using-aave

-2- in this guide Polygun Mumbai network was used but I prefer the Etheruem Sepolia because as far as I undrestod it is not free...by the way I had some experince before with Sepolia so it was easier for me too. you can find test net address here: https://docs.aave.com/developers/deployed-contracts/v3-testnet-addresses
+2- in this guide Polygun Mumbai network was used but I prefer the Ethereum Sepolia because as far as I undrestod it is not free...by the way I had some experience before, with Sepolia so it was easier for me too. you can find test net addresses here: https://docs.aave.com/developers/deployed-contracts/v3-testnet-addresses

-3- in this flash loan I used Rimex IDE for writing and deploying the contract with the envirement of injected provider metamask and MetaMask browser wallet
+3- in this flash loan I used Rimex IDE for writing and deploying the contract with the envirement of injected provider-metamask and MetaMask browser wallet
 I deploy the contract on PoolAddressesProvider-Aave with this address `0x012bAC54348C0E635dCAc9D5FB99f06F24136C9A`

 4- you should have some SepoliaEth for paying the transaction ( you can get some in https://faucets.chain.link/sepolia )